I've been a critic on the internet since 2010. I started out reviewing anime, but have since branched out to cover all sorts of topics.

 - What do I personally feel from reading/watching this?

 - Why did other people say this was good or important?
 Do I agree?

 In film and animation, this is important.
 But written literature has changed significantly since its earliest developments as well.
-How people heard or read The Epic of Gilgamesh or the Ramayana are significantly different than how people now read Twilight or Harry Potter.
+How people heard or read The Epic of Gilgamesh or the Ramayana is significantly different than how people now read Twilight or Harry Potter.
 Your job as a critic involves a lot of historical understanding of your medium or genre.

 Art is not made in a vacuum.
-Art is shaped by the culture and society the artist lives in.
+Art is shaped by the culture the artist lives in.
 Economics, war, and even natural disasters can change how it gets made.
-It's a kind of barometer for the health, economic vitality, and happiness of the civilization it comes from.
+Art is a barometer for the health, economic vitality, and happiness of the civilization it comes from.
 A movie made immediately following a major war is going to be very different from a movie made in a peaceful, prosperous time.
-Developing the understanding of your medium means developing an understanding of how larger social issues influence it.
+Developing an understanding of your medium means developing an understanding of how larger social issues influence it.

-For example, given how fast animation studios have to work, some minor background detail errors are pretty inevitable in anime and cartoons.
+For example, given how fast animation studios work, some minor background detail errors are pretty inevitable in anime and cartoons.
 As long as they aren't lingering, overly distracting, or if the work doesn't have bad animation quality in general, I usually tend to overlook them.
 Movies are limited by time; they can't have as much information in them as a book or television series.
-However, a television episode has to be shorter than a book, so while the series as a whole can be more complex than a movie, a television or anime episode by itself has to have a self-contained plot in 20-40 minutes or an hour at the most.
-Books are in turn limited by being primarily text-based rather than visual, they have to use words to describe things a graphic novel or movie could simply show.
+However, a television episode has to be shorter than a book.
+So while the series as a whole can be more complex than a movie, a television episode has to have a self-contained plot in 20-40 minutes.
+Books are also limited; being primarily text-based rather than visual, they have to use words to describe things a movie could simply show.

 So understanding the strengths and limitations of the medium help you become a better critic by helping you understand:

 - What the medium requires the work to do that a different medium wouldn't.